bhatti/api-mock-service/README.md

 Note: You may need to disable strict origin policy in your browser if testing via browser, e.g. set `about:config -> security.fileuri.strict_origin_policy` to `false` in Firefox.

-## Recording a Mock Scenario via API
+## Recording a API Scenario via HTTP request
 Alternatively, you can use invoke an internal API as a pass through to invoke a remote API so that you can automatically record API behavior and play it back later, e.g.